Sedex strategically partners with a number of sustainability stakeholders around the world.

 For Sedex members, the use of blue number unique identifiers – used at a geo-located site and person level – can be used in Sedex services to help members with supply chain visibility and performance reporting.

-We have signed an MoU with BSCI to co-develop projects and programmes that enhance the sustainability efforts of both our memberships.
+Sedex has signed a memorandum of understanding (MoU) with BSCI to co-develop projects and programmes that enhance the sustainability efforts of both our memberships.
 Within the overall aims of reducing duplication of effort, driving scale and setting the grounds for an active collaboration, the MoU outlines a number of focus areas:

 - Human trafficking: BSCI and Sedex will collaborate to align global brands and retailers on best approaches to tackling the issue of human trafficking.